Earth Talk — new course, group and book

 Additional support: If you’d like to discuss a higher level of support, for further benefits, please get in touch on climatemuseumuk@gmail.com

-PEOPLE SIGNED UP AT THE CHAMPION LEVEL SO FAR ARE MARTIN FISHER, DEBORAH CURTIS, JEAN MCEWAN, LAUREN PARATER, SIMON CURTIS AND LORNA PRESCOTT.
+PEOPLE SIGNED UP AT THE CHAMPION LEVEL SO FAR ARE MARTIN FISHER, DEBORAH CURTIS, JEAN MCEWAN, LAUREN PARATER, SIMON CURTIS, LORNA PRESCOTT and JACQUI JONES.
 THANK YOU SO MUCH!

 What is the Hylo group?